asos-nizamulahmed/competency-framework/technical.md

 1. Understands the logical, component and physical architecture of the service their team owns

-2. <mark>Articulates the logical, component and physical architecture of the distributed system their teams services contributes towards</mark>
+2. Articulates the logical, component and physical architecture of the distributed system their teams services contributes towards

-3. Contributes and challenges the architecture -  considering the trade-offs and effectively communicating this to engineers and architects
+3. <mark>Contributes and challenges the architecture -  considering the trade-offs and effectively communicating this to engineers and architects</mark>

 4. Actively contributes towards creating and incrementally improving the architecture in line with the architectural goals